ragava999/Terminals/README.md

 Improved the Terminals.Updates.UpdateManager by enabling proxy support, added a more detailed level of logging and fixing some minor issues.

+Added a more reliable way of detecting the build date of Terminals.exe (The 'AssemblyTimeStampAttribute' attribute has been implemented in the namespace 'Kohl.Framework.Info')

+Internal stuff: Converted the build system to an ubuntu build system (CircleCI)

+Improved NuGet package dependencies

+Removed the unneeded upx, mpress and netz commands for binary optimization (Compression might force anti virus systems to report false positives)

+Deleted the oboslete tool chain needed for compilation on Windows

+Removed the old setup binaries

+Added missing DLLs to the Terminals' setup file.

+Improved sed switch for differentiating between Terminals.zip (AppDir\Logs\Terminals.log) and Terminals.exe (AppData...\Terminals.log) <- Check the log4net switch for setup.exe -> 'sed' replace seems to be not working -> DONE - works again now

+Solved unneeded compiler warnings

+Added the possibility to change the log level from inside the application

+Improved Terminals.Configuration.Files.Main.Settings.Web by adding support for proxy configuration

+Improved the Terminals.Updates.UpdateManager by enabling proxy support, added a more detailed level of logging and fixing some minor issues.

 Improved the option panel for the proxy configuration.

-Trying to get Terminals working under MacOSX
-   -> Folder detection has been improved.
-   -> Mac OS X version is now getting reported
-   -> Terminals starts without any error
+Trying to get Terminals working under MacOSX -> Folder detection has been improved. -> Mac OS X version is now getting reported -> Terminals starts without any error

 Import/Export features have been improved.